getpelican/pelican-plugins/events/README.md

 =============

 This plugin let you declare an event in your blog posts by using their metadatas.
-An Icalendar file is generated with all events.
+An iCal file is generated with all events.

 Dependencies